New Hampshire

 You can opt out of the processing of your personal data for three specific purposes:

-- Targeted advertising (ads selected based on your data across websites you visit)
+- Targeted advertising (ads selected based on your activity across unaffiliated websites and services)

 - Sale of personal data (exchange of your data for monetary or other valuable consideration)

-- Profiling that produces legal or similarly significant effects on you through solely automated decisions
+- Profiling through solely automated decision-making that produces legal or similarly significant effects on you

 How to Exercise Your Rights

-Businesses must provide a secure and reliable method for you to submit requests.
-They must respond within 45 days of receiving your request.
-For complex requests, businesses may extend this by an additional 45 days, but they must notify you of the extension.
+Covered businesses must provide a secure and reliable method for submitting requests.
+Under RSA 507-H:5, they must respond within 45 days.
+For complex requests, the deadline can be extended by an additional 45 days, but the business must notify you of the extension.

 You can exercise these rights free of charge once every 12 months.
-If a request is manifestly unfounded or excessive, the business may decline or charge a reasonable fee.
+Businesses may decline to act on a request that is manifestly unfounded or excessive, or may charge a reasonable fee in that case.

 Appeal Process

-If a business denies your request, you have the right to appeal.
-The business must establish an internal appeals process and respond to appeals within 60 days.
-If the appeal is also denied, the business must provide you with a way to file a complaint with the New Hampshire Attorney General.
+If a business denies your request, you may appeal through the business's internal appeal process.
+The business must respond to your appeal within 60 days.
+If the appeal is denied, it must provide you with contact information to file a complaint with the New Hampshire Attorney General.

 Under RSA 507-H:1, "personal data" means any information that is linked or reasonably linkable to an identified or identifiable individual.
-This is a broad definition that covers names, email addresses, browsing history, purchase records, location data, and much more.
+The definition excludes de-identified data and publicly available information.

-The law provides heightened protections for "sensitive data," which includes:
+The law provides heightened protection for "sensitive data," which includes:

 - Data revealing racial or ethnic origin